lightning-core/lightning/communications/high/AmikoPay_IOUChannel.md

 'IOUChannel', to indicate that this channel type is being used.

 After the Deposit message, the depositing side sends a single ChannelMessage.
-The 'message' attribute of this ChannelMessage is a number, indicating the amount (in Satoshi) "deposited" into the channel.
+The 'message' attribute of this ChannelMessage is an instance of
+PlainChannel_Deposit:

+###PlainChannel_Deposit:
+Attributes:
+* 'amount': number.
+The amount (in Satoshi).

 ##Withdrawing